IntrepidPursuits/sherpa/ios/ios_testing_references.md

 ### OHHTTPStubs - Web stubbing

+Two guiding principles for unit tests from above are that they must run quickly and reliably.
+When unit testing portions of a codebase that rely on web resources, it is not possible for those tests to make actual webcalls because the testing speed and reliability would depend on the testing environment's netowrk connectivity.
+Luckily, webcall stubbing makes these tests possible by intercepting webcalls before they go out and immediately returning a pre-canned response.

-Stubbing webcalls is required when unit testing portions of a codebase that relied on web resources.
-The desired stubbing tool is [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs).
-OHHTTPStubs allow for stubbing of specific webcalls or all web traffic.
+[OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) is the recommended tool for webcall stubbing.
+OHHTTPStubs allows for stubbing of specific webcalls or all web traffic.
 Stubbed webcalls are intercepted and allow for a static file (JSON/XML/etc) to be returned.

+In addition to testing code that depends upon existing web APIs, webcall stubbing enables you to code and test against web resources that are not yet available.
+Once there is an agreed upon API spec, your tests can stub the spec and test against those stubbed endpoints as if they were real.

 ### Quick - Behavior Driven Development (BDD)